Highlights of 2020 EnviroVista initiatives and challenges

-- EPCOR continues to maintain an Environmental Management System registered to the international standard, ISO14001:2015 for the Water Treatment Plants and the Distribution System.
+- EPCOR continued to maintain Environmental Management Systems registered to the international standard, ISO14001:2015 for the Water Treatment Plants and the Distribution System.
 These systems encourage continuous improvement in how we manage environmental and public health impacts of our operations.

-- EPCOR has been operating our water treatment plants in Direct Filtration (DF) mode during the winter and fall seasons, when river water conditions allow it.
-This is done in order to reduce the amount of chemicals (alum) used to treat the water and the amount of solids residuals discharged back to the river during periods of relatively low river flow.
-Over the last few years, our ability to limit the amount of solids discharged to the river during DF operation has been hampered by poor water quality conditions in the river, which has meant less time in DF operation.
+- EPCOR has been operating our water treatment plants in Direct Filtration (DF) mode during the winter and fall seasons, when river water conditions allow it, in order to reduce the amount of chemical (alum) used to treat the water and the amount of solids residuals discharged back to the river during periods of relatively low river flow.
+The year 2020 was a success in terms of Direct Filtration operation with 168 days in DF operation and reductions of solids residuals released to the river of 43% and 59% relative to baseline in the winter and fall periods, respectively.